All Episodes

 Lenders, the predators, are writing off billions in bad debts.

-That's billions with a capital B. You got heads falling, financial stocks are taking hits.
+That's billions with a capital B. You got heads falling.

-And what is your Democrat-led Congress do?
+And what does your Democrat-led Congress do?

 What do they want to do?